influxdata/helm-charts/charts/influxdb/README.md

 Labels are changed to those in accordance with [kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/\#labels).
 This change also removes the ability to configure clusterIP value as to avoid `Error: UPGRADE FAILED: failed to replace object: Service "my-influxdb" is invalid: spec.clusterIP: Invalid value: "": field is immutable` type errors.
 For more info on this error and why it should be avoided at all costs, please see [this github issue](https://github.com/helm/helm/issues/6378#issuecomment-582764215).

 Due to the significance of the changes.
 The recommended approach is to uninstall and reinstall the chart (the PVC *should* not be deleted during this process, but it is highly recommended to backup your data before).

+### From <= 4.4.7 to >= 5.0.0

+Backup function was refactored to not use empty dir anymore which could fill nodes filesystem.
+Also adds backup retention.
+To achieve this some of backup values ahve changed.
+Please see values.yaml and README.md for changes.
+If you did not used backup function before nothing is to do.